tejasjbansal/Azure-Data-Pipeline/README.md

 ## Introduction

 Welcome to our project!
 This project demonstrates how to build a data pipeline using Azure Data Factory, Azure Data Lake Storage, Azure Databricks, and Azure Synapse Analytics.
-The goal is to extract data from an API, transform it, and gain insights through SQL queries and visualizations.
+The goal is to extract/load data from an API/Kaggle, transform it, and gain insights through SQL queries and visualizations.

 ## Architecture
 ![Project Architecture](https://github.com/tejasjbansal/Azure-Data-Pipeline/assets/56173595/9943137a-4663-43ba-8a3f-25de0acdc5c7)